 But even though parts of the country may not be safe, it doesn’t mean that the whole country is unsafe.
 There are still many parts of Mexico that are perfectly safe for families to travel.
-So far, we’ve been to three Mexican states with our children, and have not once felt unsafe.
-Even walking through Mexico City was fine for us!
+In total, we visited nine Mexican states with our children, and were comfortable with where we were.
+Even riding the Mexico City subway was fine for us!

 If you’re planning to spend some time in Mexico with kids, rest assured that you and your family will be safe.
 Research ahead of time the parts of the country that may be dangerous, and avoid them.
 But don’t be afraid of explore the rest of the country.